 Inside: When your kid throws a temper tantrum, do you lose your cool?
 Get frustrated?
 Embarrassed?
 Next time, use these proven tricks for dealing with toddler tantrums.

-The best part in the whole post:
+The best part in the whole story:

 “A kid going berserk at a grocery store doesn’t indicate the quality of his parents, anymore than a guy getting pneumonia after he spends six hours naked in the snow indicates the quality of his doctor.
 Grocery stores are designed to send children into crying fits.
 All of the sugary food, the bright packaging, the toys, the candy — it’s a minefield.
 The occasional meltdown is unavoidable, the real test is how you deal with it.
 This mother handled it like a pro.
 She was like mom-ninja; she was calm and poised, but stern and in command.“